OSEMSAUCE/OSEM-/README.md

 ## ⚖️ License and Branding

 All code in this repository is licensed under the MIT license, making it open and accessible to everyone.
 However, the name and logo of OSEM🤘🌲 are owned by **Ground Truth Data Inc.** and may not be used without explicit permission.
-Please contribute data and good will about the project's mission, that's all we ask.
+Please contribute data and goodwill about the project's mission, that's all we ask.

 ---

-## be OSEM!

-YOU or anyone, or any company that get's us refoerstation data is OSEM🤘🌲. if that sounds like you, please contribute much needed data and you'll be OSEM🤘🌲 forever we promise 🌲️✌️.

 Have questions or ideas?
 Drop a comment, open an issue, or DM us.
 Let’s plant a trillion trees for real! 🌲️🌲️🌳️🌳️🌴️